PrimaveraDeveloper/lithium/dir/rose/specs/rat-spec-1.0.md

 - `ElementsToInclude`, the properties that you want to include in the output;
 - `ElementsToExclude`, the properties that you want to exclude from the output;
 - `ElementsToMerge`, the properties that you want to merge from other input;
-- `Items`, the properties where you want to change its destiny name;
+- `Items`, the properties where you can customize the target document;
-- `NewItems`, the new properties that you want to add.

 Consider the following example on how to use the `MapConfig`.